akkikiki/papers/ideas2016.md

 Some initial ideas for my research topic.

 # Curriculum Learning
-* The advantage of learning "learning easier data first"
+* The advantage of "learning easier data first" for humans is that the more difficult training data can be induced from the easier data.
+However, is the success of the curriculum learning based on this kind of induction or is it something else?
+Simply based on empirical positive results?

 # NLP for short texts
 * Text understanding on short texts requires more “context” somehow.